deltachat/maps/README.md

 ## Building

-to create a `.xdc` file that can be attached to a Delta Chat group, execute:
+to create `maps.xdc` file, execute:

 ```sh
 ./create-xdc.sh
 ```

+Note, that `maps.xdc` is meant to be used as an integration as described below and will work only limited when send to a chat.